 After I learned a few tricks, such as food and supplements to alleviate some of the uncomfortable parts of pregnancy, the pregnancy became better.
 Please read about the FIRST TRIMESTER things learned.

-Second injury, I decided not to squat or be on the floor.
+The second injury, I decided not to squat or be on the floor.
 I had my things on a table but still same dripping of paint.
 I worked no longer than an hour again.
 This time it was my back that took the pain.
 The following day I could not move.
 I was in such horrible pain I felt my back was locked up.
-I was out of commision for three days this time.
+I was out of commission for three days this time.
 Hubby thought this was too weird, so he did research.
 It was apparently my blood circulation.
-Doctor was ok with me taking iron.
+The doctor was ok with me taking iron.
 The pain on my legs and back never happened again.

 We talked about the ugly part of pregnancy that no one talks about, constipation.
 I was already taking psyllium husk but apparently as my pregnancy continued it was not enough and no longer working as efficiently.

 I was very open with my doctor about all these ugly parts so I can know what to do.
-She advised to take collace.
+She advised taking collace.
 It’s a form of stool softener and it helps.
-Yes, I know sounds disgusting and unlady like but it’s things like these that NO ONE will tell you.
+Yes, I know sounds disgusting and unladylike but it’s things like these that NO ONE will tell you.
 Kroger has a generic kind and it’s the same, at a much lower cost.

 Underwear: I did have to go up a size in underwear.
 Although you haven’t gained much and can still fit into your clothes your older underwear will be uncomfortable when you sit.
 Sometimes you bloat and that underwear just became uncomfortable.
 Nothing you can use after pregnancy.
 Most of us call them granny undies for that time of the month of bloat and discomfort.